 The zones are the simplest forms and are easy for the players to operate in.
 The system allows for the wingers to attack the goal and the fullbacks to overlap.

 Normally one of the two center midfielders will be more attacking than the other.

 4-4-2 Defensive Positions

-The defensive shape covers a good area that will be attacked and is good for all-round protection.
+The defensive shape covers a good area that’ll be attacked and is good for all-around protection.
 The full-backs will work with the wingers and the center back that are near them to close the gaps.

 4-4-2 Attacking Positions